openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

           /* Unlike with TestOpporunityBookable, there were no ScheduledSessions that matched this criteria, `TestOpportunityBookableNonFreeTaxNet`, so
-          instead of showing Opportunity numbers for each Seller, the status endpoint shows a summary of why no Opportunities were found. */ "criteriaErrors": {
+          instead of showing Opportunity numbers for each Seller, the status endpoint shows a summary of why no Opportunities were found.
+          The key with the highest value is likely to be the reason that there are no items in this bucket. */
+          "criteriaErrors": {
             /* There are 892 ScheduledSessions which support Simple Booking Flow and that do not satisfy the `TestOpportunityBookableNonFreeTaxNet`